STEP INTO THE HOGWARTS GROUNDS IN SCOTLAND!

 For example, this was the setting for the Second Task of the Triwizard Tournament in Harry Potter and the Goblet of Fire… (we wonder if there’re actually sirens and other magical beasts living under those deep waters.)

-If you’re staying in Edinburgh but want to make a day-trip to these Harry Potter locations… Click on the ‘Activities’ button and get ready to travel to Hogwarts!
+If you’re staying in Edinburgh but want to make a day-trip to these Harry Potter locations… Click here and get ready to travel to Hogwarts with this tour!

 Loch Eilt (Lochaber): Dumbledore's grave.